gavinmcfarland/plugma/packages/website/content/docs/2-using-the-cli.md

 The developer server must be running first by using the `dev` command before running tests.

-Create unit tests by creating a file with `.test.` in their name.

 ```bash
 plugma test [options]
 ```